YML Podcast, Stories from Cumberland.

-The Youth Media Lab (YML) at UNT is an innovative and unique collaboration between media researchers and media producers.
-Co-directed by Professor Carla Carter and Dr. Jacqueline Ryan Vickery, the lab comprises of Media Arts faculty and students who invest in innovative research, service learning, community partnerships, and learner-centered education to serve our communities through the use of media literacy and production.
+The Youth Media Lab (YML) at UNT is an innovative and unique collaboration between media researchers and media producer founded by Professor Carla Carter and Dr. Jacqueline Ryan Vickery in 2018.
+The lab comprises of Media Arts faculty and students who invest in innovative research, service learning, community partnerships, and learner-centered education to serve our communities through the use of media literacy and production.

 We have partnered with youth from diverse communities, including but not limited to: partnerships with local schools, foster care programs, black and Latino/a communities, and other underrepresented groups whose voices, stories, and perspectives are often left out of mainstream media.